The Clown Murders

 The Clown Murders is a 1976 Canadian horror film directed by Martyn Burke.
 It was one of the earliest films in which John Candy appears.
 The Executive Producer was Stephen Stohn, who later produced the Degrassi: The Next Generation TV series.

 Plot

-Four friends hatch a scheme to dress up like clowns on Halloween and kidnap a businessman's wife (Susan Keller) to prevent him from closing a land deal.
+Four friends hatch a scheme to dress up like clowns on Halloween and kidnap a businessman's wife to prevent him from closing a land deal.
 Though the scheme is intended as a prank, it takes an ugly turn when real violence is used at the kidnapping.
 As the kidnappers deal with the fallout from their actions, it becomes apparent that an outside party (also in a clown costume) is stalking them.